This post may contain affiliate links. Please read our disclosure policy.

-The chocolate martini combines the rich flavors of chocolate with the sophistication of a classic martini, creating a drink that’s perfect for dessert or when you’re simply craving chocolate.
-This recipe is inspired by my chocolate espresso martini, however, it was more of a challenge to get it just right.
+This chocolate martini combines the rich flavors of chocolate and vanilla in martini form, creating the perfect dessert cocktail, nightcap, or after dinner drink.
+This recipe is inspired by my espresso martini, however, it was more of a challenge to get it just right.

-My recipe features vanilla vodka, dark Creme De Cocoa, Godiva Chocolate Liqueur, and heavy cream.
+My recipe features vanilla vodka, dark Creme De Cocoa, creamy chocolate liqueur, and heavy cream.
 The cream is integral to giving the cocktail extra body and richness.
 Without it, the cocktail can start to feel a little thin.
-If you don’t have cream, you can substitute for Irish cream.
-Just note, it will alter the flavor so use sparingly.

 How to Make a Chocolate Martini

-The perfect chocolate martini starts with a chocolate rim and is finished with freshly grated dark chocolate or cocoa powder.
-Any melted chocolate or chocolate syrup can be swirled in the glass or dipped around the rim.
+- The perfect chocolate martini starts with a chocolate rim and is finished with freshly grated dark chocolate or a fine dusting of cocoa powder.

 Chocolate Martini Recipe